0script/simple-botnet/README.md

 * [Features](#features)
 * [Setup](#setup)
 ## About the project
->a simple botnet client and server .
+>a simple botnet client and server , check out the [article](https://0script.netlify.app/simple-botnet/) I writed where I detail this program .
 ## Technologies
 * **python3**
 ## Features